-The Roth 401k is my favorite personal investment wrapper.
+The Roth 401k is a one of a kind investment wrapper.

 What is a Roth 401k? – An employer sponsored retirement plan that allows you to automatically contribute a portion of your income from your paycheck.

 Who can contribute to it? – Any employee that has access to such a plan with no income limitations just like a traditional 401k.
 If your employer offers a traditional 401k, but not a Roth 401k, ask the person in charge to add this option.
 It should not be an additional expense for the employer.

 How does it work?
 It’s a paycheck deduction plan just like a traditional 401k.
 Unlike a traditional 401k, the contributions are NOT tax-deductible.
 A traditional 401k, the growth of the money is not taxed (tax-deferred).
 The big difference is that withdrawals after age 59 ½ are income tax-free!

 The number one reason I contribute to a Roth 401(k) rather than a traditional 401k is that I am protecting myself from a confiscatory (taxes) government.
 Our U. S. Government is currently $20,000,000,000 in debt – (click amazing debt clock) and that number is growing by the thousands, literally every second of the day!
 This is due to the government spending more that it brings in via taxes.
 In large part to the use of entitlement programs (social security, Medicare, etc.) and other out of control costs.
 I believe there is a good chance income taxes will be raised substantially in the future to pay for all these programs.

 Contributing to a Roth 401k is a form of tax diversification in retirement.
 At retirement, I’ll have the option of pulling money from a traditional IRA and pay tax then at my ordinary income tax rate.
 Take from taxable investments and pay tax at a capital gain rate, or draw from my Roth IRA and owe $0 in federal tax.
 I look forward to being able to having this tax flexibility.